semantic-flow/sflo/docs/data/notes/x5zwfsdfzap0c5843n5a1fh.md

-If you put any [[resource]]'s URL in a browser, it should return some useful context.
+If you put any [[mesh-resource]]'s IRI in a browser, it should return some useful context.